mireq/Shadertoy-renderer/README.rst

    This would mean that the computer will be unusable during rendering.
 Tiled rendering can divide work to small tiles and block GPU only for small piece of frame.
+Video output
+   Shader can be rendered to video file (with HDR support).

 Usage
 -----